nasa-nccs-hpda/terragpu/docs/gpu-direct-io.md

 Use representative larger scenes and more substantial analysis, not duplicated pixels to manufacture a speedup.
 The suite validates every output against a float64 reference.
-The raw moment variance estimator is intended for reflectance and index imagery; very large offsets with tiny variance can still require a more stable variance algorithm and will be rejected if validation fails.
+The variance estimator centers each tile before accumulating moments, reducing cancellation when values have a large offset.
+Extreme within-tile dynamic range can still require a different algorithm; numerical validation remains mandatory.

 ## Reader/writer API